 “Ahh, Tinder!
 The Crystal Meth of Online Dating.”

 Love.
 Partner.
 Relationship – These words conjure up images of joy and the sweet promise of everlasting happiness.
 Which sparks the inevitable question.
 How do we find that elusive person who can add to our being?
-Some one who we can share our lives with.
+Someone who we can share our lives with.

-Chances are that you can find that person in a place as mundane as a grocery store or at a sophisticated dance club or maybe while riding the bus.
+Chances are that you can find that person in a place as mundane as a grocery store or at a upscale dance club or maybe while riding the bus.
 Cupid must really like you, if you manage to find him/her that way.

 However for most of the populace it isn’t so.
 The easiest way for them would be to install a dating app – either for a hookup, random sex or search for an ideal partner.
 Dreamers among them may fantasize of landing a relationship and even end up at the altar taking sacred vows.

 It all sounds so mushy and sweet having this glimmer of hope.
 For most of us a relationship is that heady feeling that makes us abandon all reason.
 We feel alive, content and fulfilled.